Admonstrator/nfon-rufnummernkonverter/README.md

 1. download the script and save it in any directory on your computer.
 2. download the file `area_codes.csv` and save it in the directory `data` in the same directory as the script.
-3. create an input file in CSV format with columns `Vorname,Nachname,Telefonnummer`.
+3. create an input file in CSV format with columns `Name,Telefonnummer`.
 The file must use a semicolon as a separator.
 The format of the phone number is not relevant, it will be automatically converted to the German format.
+4. The output file can then be imported into the NFON phonebook as a contact.

 ## Usage